sifive/riscv-isa-sim-lib-demo/README.md

     virtual bool store(reg_t addr, size_t len, const uint8_t* bytes) = 0;
 };
 ```
-We use this class to integrate with riscv-isa-sim.
+We use this class as API to integrate with `riscv-isa-sim`.

-### Components
+### Components used in example

 ### Memory Simulator
 We have a base class and two implementation approaches: